am2089/Robot-Car-Embedded-Control-System-with-Bluetooth-Integration/README.md

 1. _Voltage_: Making sure my car had the right voltage power to turn the two gears.
 I learned that voltage drops when the motor is on so I had to acommodate for that.

-2. _Data cable_: Using the correct usb-c cable.
-Due to some cable only being chargers and dont pass data.
-I had to find the correct cable that would allow me to upload my code to the micro controller.

-3. _Code Bugs_: In terms of the code I had to learn a bit of c++/c since thats what Arduino's use.
-It was a great learning experience and great language to learn in general.
+2. _Code Bugs_: In terms of the code I had to learn a bit of C. It was a great learning experience and great language to learn in general which I work on getting better at everyday.
 Another problem I had was figuring out where my error was coming from in terms of connection.
-I greatly implemented error handling to both Arduino and my iOS app which helped me eventually piece things together and find a solution when I ran into a bug.
+I greatly implemented error handling to both ESP32 and my iOS app which helped me eventually piece things together and find a solution when I ran into a bug.

-4. _Latency_: I was able to reduce the latency I was having by 41% (0.61s to 0.36s) by looking at both the Arduino and iOS side and optimizing the data handling as well and eliminating any bottlenecks such as redundent code.
+3. _Latency_: I was able to reduce the latency I was having by 41% (0.61s to 0.36s) by looking at both the ESP32 and iOS side and optimizing the data handling as well and eliminating any bottlenecks such as redundent code.
 I ran about 15 command response timed test and then ran them again to compare with the changes I made in the code.